Skip to main content

 • Take courses in multivariate statistics and time series.

-• Learn to harness the power or Python, SAS and R software.
+• Learn to harness the power of Python, SAS and R software.

-• Gain a competitive edge in the workforce through our Accelerate to Industry (A2i)™ program.
-This workforce readiness program provides immersive job training experiences for graduate students and postdoctoral researchers.
+• Gain a competitive edge through UND's Accelerate to Industry (A2i)™ program.
+This workforce readiness program provides immersive job training for graduate students and postdoctoral researchers.
+It is one of only 30 programs nationwide.

 • Enhance your professional skills at 60+ free workshops offered through the UND School of Graduate Studies.
 Our goal is to provide you with the workforce skills and job search strategies to succeed.